Relationships for incarcerated individuals: Children of incarcerated parents

+Programs have been set in place in an effort to help mitigate the setbacks that the children of incarcerated parents face.The Living Interactive Family Education Program helps to reduce children from feeling abandoned by their parents through education and interactive activities with parents and their children.
+Another very valuable resource that helps children who have an incarcerated parent is the free breakfast and lunch program that many public schools offer.
+Children who have an incarcerated parent are most likely living in poverty.
 Children who are able to communicate with their parents are less likely to experience psychological and behavioral problems.
 Through having contact with their parents, they are able to have a better understanding of their parent's situation, and are less likely to commit crime that will land them in the same situation.
 Although having a relationship with incarcerated parents are important for the child, it is also understood that this can have an adverse impact on the child.
 Children who are in contact with their parents will experience an emotional roller coaster.
 At times children are angry at the fact that they could not be with their parents, causing them to act out or become emotionally withdrawn.
 Parent contact gives children a sense of hope in reuniting with their parents.
 This contact also allows for an smoother transition back into the child's life once the parent is released.